10 Best Rock Climbing Shoes Tested and Compared

-Sensitivity: This will vary depending on what the consumer prefers.
+This will vary depending on what the consumer prefers.
 However, the rule of thumb is the softer the shoe, the more sensitive it is.
-Sensitivity in this case refers to the ability to feel toeholds so that the foot can be precisely placed.
+Sensitivity, in this case, refers to the ability to feel toeholds so that the foot can be precisely placed.
 This allows for flexibility to have the feet in natural positions when climbing.
 The more sensitive the shoe is, the more the consumer can feel their feet against the rocks and crevices.
 This also means less comfort when edging.

-Value: Are these a durable option that are made to last and will last a long time?
+Are these a durable option that is made to last and will last a long time?
 Are they versatile, to be used for beginners and more experienced climbers?
 Are they best for a specific type of climbing?
 Does the performance justify the ticket price?

 Other Important Things to Consider